 In addition to the Common Application essay, there is one additional Syracuse University essay prompts you must answer:

-- Why are you interested in Syracuse University and how do you see yourself contributing to a diverse, inclusive and respectful campus community?
+- Why are you interested in Syracuse University and how do you see yourself contributing to a diverse, inclusive, accessible, and respectful campus community?

 This essay is required and can be up to 250 words.
 For the first part of the question (the "Why Syracuse?" question) be sure to explain not just how you found out about Syracuse but what about it convinced you to apply.
 There are several ways you can approach the second essay, but be sure in your response to discuss how you plan to enrich the diverse community of students at Syracuse with your experiences and background.